pourmand1376/Parser/README.md

 # Parser
 Implementation of LL(0), LR(0), SLR(1), CLR(1) algorithms in C#.

 This is done for educational purposes only.
-It only Parses specific strings that you pass.
-You can't pass regex as string!

 # Topics Covered
 - First and follow terminals are calculated, even when grammer is left recursive.